buryhoganllc/sonic-playground-guides/guides/beat-nexus.md

 ### Accessing Internal Components

 1. Remove (as many as eight) Phillips-head screws from underneath the white part of the case.
-2. Life the top part of the case straight up and carefully set it aside.
+2. Lift the top part of the case straight up and carefully set it aside.
-3. There is a large white panel covered in electronics that must be partially disconnected and moved aside in order to access the internals below it.
+3. Find is a large, square, white panel covered in electronics that must be partially disconnected and moved aside in order to access the internals below it.
 Note that the multicolored wires coming from this panel are short and ___CANNOT___ be disconnected.
 Disconnect only the "barrel" type power connected on this panel.
 Slightly lift this panel, rotate it around the point where the multicolored cables connect to it, and set it partly aside to access the internals.

 ### System Components